Welcome to the Biology of Aging Investigation lab!

 We are interested in understanding: How animals age?
 Our main research goal is to decipher the contributing factors (e.g. hormones) that regulate tissue aging.

 One of the cellular protective mechanisms that we are interested in studying is called "autophagy".
 This process is known to be altered during aging.
-We aim to dissect the molecular basis for age-dependent dysregulation of autophagy and its contribution to tissue homeostasis during animal aging.
-In addition, we have began to investigate the mitochondrial and peroxisomal stress pathways and their role in ROS homeostasis.
+We aim to dissect the molecular basis for age-dependent dysregulation of autophagy and its contributions to tissue homeostasis during animal aging.
+In addition, we have just begun to investigate the mitochondrial and peroxisomal stress pathways and their role in ROS homeostasis.

 By elucidating the cellular and molecular mechanisms of aging and uncovering the secret of Fountain of Youth, we hope that we can find ways to prevent age-associated diseases and prolong the healthspan of global aging population.

 “However, the best anti-aging practice might be surprisingly simple: Eat less, Exercise, Be happy.”

 Jacinta Correia officially joins the lab.
 Welcome!

 New undergraduate research assistant, Emma Shepard, joins the lab.
 Welcome!

 Mark received 2021 Spring Teaching Excellence Award.
 Congratulations!!